Into Film Clubs

 The event saw over a thousand young people and their teachers joining us for special panel discussions and workshops, and was also tied to International Women's Day, another key calendar date that falls alongside National Careers Week.

 Held in partnership with BAFTA, the event was aimed at secondary school students, and our objective was to throw a spotlight on the vast range of careers available in the screen industries, concentrating on a variety of roles across film, games and TV, and with a focus on transferable skills and entry routes into these careers.
 Four panel discussions took place featuring industry professionals, and were moderated by TV and radio presenter Lauren Layfield.
-An additional element - Teacher Encounters - was supported by Central London Careers Hub, who facilitated the attendance of career leads from across London schools.
+An additional element - Teacher Encounters - was supported by Central London Careers Hub, who facilitated the attendance of career leads from across London schools and colleges.

 "It was a great opportunity to ask questions and feed back vital first-hand information to our students about how to gain experience in the creative fields and help them become more employable", said the Employability and Progression Lead at Westminster Kingsway College, while a teacher from St. Oscar Romero Catholic School commented: "I had such a brilliant day.
 It really made me think and motivated me to find out more."